EmblaTech/slideshow-controller/README.md

 Observe and Control Slideshow Applications

 This code base is taken from the ['slideshow' tool](https://github.com/rse/slideshow).
-Architecture and the credit goes to the original author.
-I  did some updates regarding the support for  Microsoft PowerPoint for office 365.
+Architecture and the concept credit goes to the original author.
+I did some updates regarding the support for  Microsoft PowerPoint 365.
 Also removed cli and keynote support to reduce unneccesary the weight of the module.
 See the original for lots of details

 This Source Code Form is subject to the terms of the Mozilla Public License (MPL), version 2.0.
 If a copy of the MPL was not distributed